On the fence about veganism? Here are some great reasons to go vegan, now!

 By Diane Small

 Veganism used to be the realm of hippies and Hindus, but today, it’s taking over the world.
-There are lots of reasons to go vegan, and so from California to Calcutta, people are shunning meat for health, environmental, economic and ethical reasons – not to mention the fact that veganism is a great approach to New Year’s diet resolutions, and of course, there’s also a lot of support and great suggestions from #veganuary.
+There are lots of great reasons to go vegan, and so from California to Calcutta, people are shunning meat for health, environmental, economic and ethical reasons – not to mention the fact that veganism is a great approach to New Year’s diet resolutions, and of course, there’s also a lot of support and great suggestions from #veganuary.

 If you’re still not convinced, we’ve come up with 12 reasons to go vegan right now.
 Check them out – you only need one good reason to change your lifestyle, and there’s no better time to start improving your health and increasing animal welfare than the present!
 And if you’re already vegan, why not share this article with someone who’s not?
 It may be just the nudge they need…

-12 Reasons to Go Vegan NOW
+12 Great Reasons To Go Vegan NOW

 1. You’ll live longer